nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 * Deletes from the timetable of user
 * Deletes the lesson at the specified `INDEX`.
-* The `INDEX` refers to the index number shown in the displayed lesson list.
+* The `INDEX` refers to the index number shown of the specified user's timetable.

 Example of usage: